 2017-2018 MELAW Members

 Professor Aldo Chircop (JSD, 1988) is Professor of Law and holds the Canada Research Chair (Tier 1) in Maritime Law and Policy.
 He is a specialist in Canadian and comparative maritime law, international maritime law and the international law of the sea.
-Dr. Chircop is cross-appointed to the Marine Affairs Program (Faculty of Science), International Development Studies Program (Faculty of Arts and Social Sciences) and is Research Fellow at the Centre for Foreign Policy Studies at Dalhousie.
+Dr. Chircop is cross-appointed to the Marine Affairs Program (Faculty of Science), International Development Studies Program (Faculty of Arts and Social Sciences) and is Research Fellow at the Centre for the Study of Security and Development at Dalhousie.
 Specific topics of current research and teaching interest include contemporary Canadian maritime law, Arctic shipping regulation, the role of the International Maritime Organization in global shipping regulation, and coastal state rights and responsibilities in the international law of the sea.

 He has published extensively, most recently Canadian Maritime Law 2d (Toronto: Irwin Law, 2016), co-edited with Will Moreira, Hugh Kindred and Edgar Gold.
 He is also co-editor of the Ocean Yearbook (Leiden: Brill/Martinus Nijhoff Publishers), the most recent edition of which is Volume 30 (2016).
 He has received awards for book publication and teaching.
 Dr. Chircop has also worked extensively in many countries and produced several reports for governments and international organizations.